Which dishwasher brand to buy

-Blocked drains and worsening cleaning and drying are just some of the faults that plague dishwashers.
-If you buy from the most reliable brands, you're much less likely to face the hassle of fixing these.
+Broken drains and leaking door seals are some of the most common faults that plague dishwashers.
+If you buy from the best brands, you're much less likely to face the hassle of fixing these.

 Knowing which brands develop the most faults, and how quickly, is vital when you're buying a new dishwasher.
-That’s why this year, in our unique reliability and customer satisfaction survey, we've asked more than 3,000 Which? members to tell us if they're happy with their dishwasher, or if they've experienced problems.
+That’s why this year, in our unique longevity and customer satisfaction survey, we've asked more than 5,000 Which? members to tell us whether they're happy with their dishwasher, or if they've experienced problems.

 Our survey data takes into account reported fault rates, the severity of these faults and the speed with which they occurred.

-We've crunched the numbers for the biggest dishwasher manufacturers – including AEG, Bosch, Miele, Neff and Siemens – and have calculated a reliability rating and customer score for each, so you know which brands to choose and which to avoid.
+We've crunched the numbers for the biggest dishwasher manufacturers – including AEG, Bosch, Miele, Neff and Siemens – and have calculated an estimated lifetime and customer score for each, so you know which brands to choose and which to avoid.

-The table below summarises this year’s reliability results.
+The table below summarises this year’s results.
 Brands are ranked by their customer score, which reflects whether customers would recommend each brand and their level of satisfaction.
-The higher the percentage score for reliability, the fewer the problems reported.

 Only logged-in Which? members can view which brands are the most and least reliable, and which our members are most satisfied with, in the table below.
 If you're not yet a member, to get instant access.